rodrigues/deli/README.md

 config :deli, controller: Deli.Controller.Systemctl
 ```

 You can configure any module that implements the [`Deli.Controller` behaviour](https://hexdocs.pm/deli/Deli.Controller.html).
+Beware during `v0.x.x` this contract is not stable.

 ### Edeliver and Distillery